Ansari-tabassum09/Library_Management_System/README.md

 Document for Console-Based Library Management System:

-A Library Management System (LMS) is a software application designed to automate and manage the operations of a library.
+A Library Management System (LMS) is a application designed to automate and manage the operations of a library.
 It helps librarians and library staff to efficiently organize, catalog, circulate, and manage library resources such as books, journals, multimedia, and other materials.
 This project is a Library Management System developed in Java, following the MVC (Model-View-Controller) architecture.
 The MVC pattern is used to separate the concerns of the application into three main components:

 • Model: The Model represents the data and business logic of the application.
 In this project, the Model includes two main entities: Book and Library.
 The Book entity represents a book with attributes such as name, price, and author name.
 The Library entity represents a library with attributes such as name, address, pincode, and a list of books.